dispatchrabbi/half-day-security-guide/src/text.md

 For example, we recommend using Firefox and not using Chrome.
 Why?
 Firefox is made by Mozilla, and Mozilla's main business is making browsers.
 Chrome is made by Google, and Google's main business is selling ads.

 We also recommend using a dedicated password manager and not using the one built into your browser.
 Why?
-Because password managers like 1Password and LastPass are built by companies that are focused on making the best password manager they can; the password storage in your browser is built by a team that's focused on making a good browser.
+Because password managers like 1Password and BitWarden are built by companies that are focused on making the best password manager they can; the password storage in your browser is built by a team that's focused on making a good browser.

 This isn't to say that Chrome is a badly-made browser or that the password manager in Firefox is insecure, but given the choice, we think it's wiser to use services made by specialists rather than ones made as a side gig.
 This also means we often recommend a service that is paid over one that's free.
 Free is an attractive feature in a service, no doubt, but every service costs money to run.
 If it's free to you, ask yourself: who's paying for it?
 Oftentimes, if you're not the customer, your data is the product, and that's exactly what we're trying to protect you from in this guide.